 What were the most wonderful parts of the day for you?

 This is a hard one!
-I think the moment I walked down the aisle to Robert and seen the stunning views in front of us.
-Although I had fell in love with the spot online in picture, seeing it in person with the sun shining was something else.
+I think the moment I walked down the aisle to Robert and seen the stunning views of Loch Lomond in front of us.
+Although I had fallen in love with the spot online in picture, seeing it in person with the sun shining was something else.
 And seeing Robert stood there waiting for me, after the long wait we had, I was just filled with so much excitement and happiness.
 I was scared of being an emotional mess on my wedding day but I was just so excited to finally be doing it and in the way we chose was absolutely perfect.
-I loved getting our photos taken after the ceremony at our favourite spot, Firkin Point.
+I loved getting our wedding photos taken after the ceremony at our favourite spot, Firkin Point.
 It was lovely to get to spend time just Robert and I. That spot means so much to us, so to be able to get pictures there to treasure meant a lot.

 Why did you choose Hannah Hall Photography as your photographer, and what was your experience of your photography on the day?